rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

   **Tips for looking up the value to plug into SERVER_IP:**

   * Method 1: If your k3d server is a remote box, then run the following command from your workstation.
     `cat ~/.ssh/config | grep k3d -A 6`
   * Method 2: If the remote server was provisioned with a Public IP, hen run the following command from the server hosting k3d.
     `curl ifconfig.me --ipv4`
-* Method 3: If the server hosting k3d only has a Private IP,then run the following command from the server hosting k3d `ip address`
+  * Method 3: If the server hosting k3d only has a Private IP,then run the following command from the server hosting k3d
+    `ip address`
     (You will see more than one address, use the one in the same subnet as your workstation)

-`--volume /etc/machine-id:/etc/machine-id`
+* `--volume /etc/machine-id:/etc/machine-id`:
-: Is required for fluentbit log shipper to work.
+This is required for fluentbit log shipper to work.

-`IMAGE_CACHE=${HOME}/.k3d-container-image-cache`, `cd ~`, `mkdir -p ${IMAGE_CACHE}`, and `--volume ${IMAGE_CACHE}:/var/lib/rancher/k3s/agent/containerd/io.containerd.content.v1.content`
+* `IMAGE_CACHE=${HOME}/.k3d-container-image-cache`, `cd ~`, `mkdir -p ${IMAGE_CACHE}`, and `--volume ${IMAGE_CACHE}:/var/lib/rancher/k3s/agent/containerd/io.containerd.content.v1.content`:
-: Make it so that if you fully deploy Big Bang and then want to reset the cluster to a fresh state to retest some deployment logic.
+These make it so that if you fully deploy Big Bang and then want to reset the cluster to a fresh state to retest some deployment logic.
 Then after running `k3d cluster delete k3s-default` and redeploying, subsequent redeployments will be faster because all container images used will have been prefetched.

-`--servers 1 --agents 3`
+* `--servers 1 --agents 3`:
-: Flags are not used and shouldn't be added.
+These flags are not used and shouldn't be added.
 This is because the image caching logic works more reliably on a one node Dockerized cluster, vs a four node Dockerized cluster.
 If you need to add these flags to simulate multi nodes to test pod and node affinity rules, then you should remove the image cache flags, or you may experience weird image pull errors.

-`--port 80:80@loadbalancer` and `--port 443:443@loadbalancer`
+* `--port 80:80@loadbalancer` and `--port 443:443@loadbalancer`:
-: Map the virtual machine's port 80 and 443 to port 80 and 443 of a Dockerized LB that will point to the NodePorts of the Dockerized k3s node.
+These map the virtual machine's port 80 and 443 to port 80 and 443 of a Dockerized LB that will point to the NodePorts of the Dockerized k3s node.

 ### k3d Commands